 The German Bundestag is also hard at work on a major revision to the nation’s adult-use and medical cannabis laws.
 A series of two draft bills¹ are in the works that would, first, allow the reasonable possession of cannabis by German adults, and second, remove cannabis from the German Betäubungsmittelgesetz (BtMG) or narcotics code.

 Germany remains restricted in its ability to legalize cannabis by overall EU legislation, which has a significant impact on economic relations between member countries.
-Instead of allowing commercial sale of cannabis, for instance, the first draft bill was revised to simply allow possession and the establishment of “grower clubs” of up to 500 members each.
+The first draft bill was revised to allow possession and the establishment of “grower clubs” with up to 500 members, instead of permitting commercial cannabis sales.

 Among European nations, Germany is taking some of the greatest strides to accept cannabinoids.
-In the process, though, the prominent EU state is illustrating the significant challenges that are still operative in the European market — challenges continued investment into German cannabinoids is expected to gradually relieve.
+In the process, the prominent EU state illustrates the significant challenges still present in the European market — challenges that continued investment in German cannabinoids is expected to gradually relieve.

 In “Marijuana Medicine: A World Tour of the Healing and Visionary Powers of Cannabis,” author Christian Rätsch relates how² people living in Thuringia, Central Germany, must have discovered cannabis as far back as 7,500 years ago.
 Also, cannabis seeds were found in the ashes of a funerary urn discovered in Wilmersdorf dating back to 500 BC.
 Clearly, cannabis has played a major role in German culture since before recorded history.